Week 3

 Read: and Falling Bodies and Pendular Motion (ASGv2 Chap.
 4), Pendular motion and harmony (ASGv2 Chap.
 5)

-Key topics: Pendular and periodic motion; sound waves, vibrating strings, frequency and pitch, consonance and dissonance, sympathetic resonance
+Key topics: Periodic motion, pendulums, sound waves, vibrating strings, frequency and pitch, consonance and dissonance, sympathetic resonance

 Quiz: Quiz covering week 2 material.